You are reading the documentation for an older Pickit release. Documentation for the latest release (3.1) can be found here.

 This article describes how to get started with the Pickit Teach engine.
-Pickit Teach is a detection engine which can search for objects based on a previously taught model of the object.
+Pickit Teach is a detection engine in Pickit which can search for objects based on a previously shown example object.
+It is primarily used to find irregularly shaped objects that don’t fit in one of the basic shape categories, like cylinders, spheres, squares, rectangles, circles, and ellipses.

 Now that you’ve added your models, it’s time to detect objects.